ETCLabs/RDMnet/docs/getting_started/using_controller.md

 Per the requirements of RDMnet, a scope string is always UTF-8 and is thus represented by a char[] in C and a std::string in C++.

+See the "Scopes" section in \ref how_it_works for more information on scopes.

 <!-- CODE_BLOCK_START -->
 ```c